ryanewel/design/articles/ros2_sectest.md

 * Validating that the robot NTP server or kernel is up-to-date and is not vulnerable to attacks.

-The rationale is that there is any arbitrary software package may be bundled with a particular robot.
+The rationale is that any arbitrary software package may be bundled with a particular robot.
 Trying to evaluate all possible vulnerabilities can be done using a generic vulnerability scanner or framework.
 We should not try to re-invent generic tools already developed by the security community.

 On the opposite, we need to address ROS 2 specific concerns as limited efforts have been done to document and mitigate those issues.